d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 in differentiating the mapping
 $y = 2\mathbf{x}^{\top}\mathbf{x}$
 with respect to the column vector $\mathbf{x}$.
-To start, let's create the variable `x` and assign it an initial value.
+To start, let us create the variable `x` and assign it an initial value.

 ```{.python .input  n=2}
 x = np.arange(4)